michaschweizer/Want-to-learn-about-my-projects--------start-here/README.md

 ## Introduction

 Thank you for your interest in my work as a data scientist.
-On my github, I created several repos that showcase some data-related projects I completed.
+On this github account, I created several repos that showcase some data-related projects I completed.
 These repos should give you an idea of my skills, experience, and passions.

+## Topics covered
+I included multiple data-related topics that I explored through various projects in the last couple months.
+The projects showcased originated from several sources:
+* Course work related to the Masters in Business Analytics at GWU
+* sss

 In regards, we chose the 'Aerial Cactus Identification' (https://www.kaggle.com/c/aerial-cactus-identification), where we were to identify if an image has a specific type of cactus from different aerial angles.